vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 ### Virtual Network

 Because Tanzu for Kubernetes operations is deployed as an IaaS solution on Azure, the Kubernetes clusters have to exist within the boundary of an Azure Virtual Network (VNet).
 Therefore, place the bootstrap machine, which is used to run the Tanzu CLI, in the same VNet as the Tanzu management cluster.
 Place the management cluster in its own subnet.

 The workload clusters can exist within the same VNet, but in different subnets, or in a completely separate VNet.
-However, ensure that the  Workload VNet is peered with the VNet where the Management Cluster is deployed.
+However, ensure that the  Workload VNet is peered with the VNet where the management cluster is deployed.

 ### Load Balancer